SMerrony/emdee/README.md

 * Audio tracks may have a volume modifie
 * Dummy or 'placeholder' tracks may be inserted to remind MD of a cappella pieces etc.

-Third-party 'helper' applications are used to actually play the tracks, initially...
+Third-party 'helper' applications are used to actually play the tracks, currently...
 * `ffplay` for FLAC, MP3, OGG and WAV
 * `aplaymidi` for MIDI files on an external device such as a synthesizer, keyboard, or digital piano